zhuchenyu2008/ink-and-memory/README.md

 # Ink and Memory

-A journaling interface inspired by Disco Elysium, where your inner voices comment on your thoughts as you write—supporting both English and Chinese from the first keystroke.
+Ink & Memory is a Disco Elysium–inspired journaling environment where your inner voices respond to every sentence.
+The product has graduated from a quick concept to a multi-surface workspace with auto-save, calendar/timeline review, friend timelines, and per-user timezone awareness.
+We now treat English and Chinese as first-class citizens: voices, state prompts, and every UI label support both languages out of the box.

 ![Writing Area Screenshot](assets/writing-area.png)

-## ✨ Features
+## ✨ Product Capabilities

-- **Living Commentary**: As you write, distinct inner voices (Logic, Empathy, Volition, etc.) spontaneously comment on your thoughts
+- **Living Commentary** — Thirteen Disco-style voices (Logic, Empathy, Volition, etc.) watch your text and deliver contextual comments, each with unique color/highlight styling.
-- **Dynamic Highlighting**: Voice-triggered phrases are highlighted with watercolor-style brushstrokes
+- **Dynamic Highlighting** — Trigger phrases are painted directly on the notebook, pairing each voice’s comment with the exact text that summoned it.
-- **Stateful Analysis**: LLM-powered backend remembers past comments and avoids repetition
+- **Stateful Engine** — The backend remembers prior comments, prevents duplicates, enforces per-voice density, and honors the current emotional state/cube selection.
-- **Multilingual**: Supports both English and Chinese text with matching commentary language
+- **English + Chinese Support** — The editor, calendar/timeline, and all voices can operate seamlessly in either language.
+Calendar titles, timeline captions, and first-line extraction work with both scripts.
+- **Auto-Save = Save** — Manual “Save today” and silent auto-save now share identical logic, guaranteeing every session writes `editor_state.createdAt`.
+Nothing gets lost, and the timeline/calendar stay synchronized.
+- **Calendar + Timeline Unification** — Both surfaces consume the same grouped session data, so captions/timezones always match.
+Clicking a day loads the exact session with full comments.
+- **Timezone-Aware Timeline** — Timestamps are stored in UTC but rendered in the viewer’s local timezone.
+We also capture each user’s preferred timezone to support future per-user scheduling.
+- **Friend Timelines** — Select friends to compare their daily pictures/comments side-by-side, with gentle hint cards when no friend data exists.
-- **Binder Aesthetic**: Beautiful notebook-style UI with ring binders and handwritten fonts
+- **Binder Aesthetic** — The UI is intentionally tactile with ring binders, Excalifont handwriting, and Xiaolai Chinese glyphs.

-## 🎭 The Voices
+# 🎭 The Voices

-13 Disco Elysium-inspired archetypes provide commentary:

-- **Logic**: Wield raw intellectual power
-- **Empathy**: Work your mirror neurons
-- **Volition**: Keep your morale up
-- **Inland Empire**: Hunches and gut feelings
-- **Drama**: Detect lies and perform
-- **Authority**: Assert yourself
-- **Half Light**: Fight or flight
-- **Shivers**: Tune in to the city
-- **Composure**: Keep your poker face
-- *...and more*
+All thirteen voices from Disco Elysium ship with the app: Logic, Empathy, Inland Empire, Volition, Drama, Authority, Half Light, Shivers, Composure, Encyclopedia, Conceptualization, Suggestion, and Electrochemistry.
+Each voice stores its history, applies its own highlight gradient, and responds in English or Chinese depending on your writing language.

 ## 🏗️ Architecture

 ### Frontend (React + TypeScript)
-- TipTap editor with custom voice highlighting extension
+- TipTap editor with custom highlight/brush renderers
-- 5-second polling with >10 character change threshold
-- Instant phrase detection and highlighting
-- Excalifont + Xiaolai fonts for handwritten aesthetic
+- Auto-save every 3 seconds (shared logic with manual save)
+- Calendar/timeline share the same grouping helper (`utils/sessionGrouping.ts`)
+- Friend timeline picker + hint cards
+- Browser timezone detection -> sent to backend preferences

-### Backend (Python + PolyCLI)
+### Backend (FastAPI + PolyCLI)
-- **Stateful Analyzer**: Tracks existing comments, prunes deleted phrases
-- **Density Control**: Max 1 voice per persona, 1 comment per sentence
-- **LLM Integration**: GPT-4 via free API proxy
+- Stateful analyzer enforcing density, deduplication, and history
-- **Session Registry**: Web control panel for monitoring
+- PolyCLI session registry + control panel for debugging
+- Timeline scheduler capable of per-date generation (future: per-user timezone cadence)
+- SQLite persistence with UTC timestamps (TZ forced at process start)

 ## 🚀 Setup